 After finishing the regional resource guide, Ms. Timmerman is also planning to create a national resource guide and a guide for teachers and other PA Distance staff members.

 Although the Community Engagement team is new to PA Distance, they have already been working hard together to kick off the 2020-2021 school year with a new spin on some existing initiatives.
-This week, the Family Engagement team is hosting virtual Parent Orientation Sessions for the newly enrolled students and their families.
+This week, the Community Engagement team is hosting virtual Parent Orientation Sessions for the newly enrolled students and their families.
 These in-depth orientations are designed to educate parents about daily life at PA Distance and how to support them best while learning in a new online environment.

 "So far, our team is already very tight-knit and driven with a common purpose," Miss.
 Dunn explained.
 "We all come from different backgrounds in education, and we all wear different hats in our roles here.
 I'm excited to be a part of a team that can collaborate as well as we do to provide support to students with all different needs."